zhouxuanxiao/zhouxuanxiao.github.io/README.md

 ### 🌱Zhouxuan Xiao（肖宙轩）

-- 👋 Hi, I’m @zhouxuanxiao, a Ph.D. candidate from Sun Yat-sen University, China. （H-index: 3  @2021-12）
+- 👋 Hi, I’m @zhouxuanxiao, a Ph.D. candidate from School of Geospatial Engineering and Science, Sun Yat-sen University, China. （H-index: 3  @2021-12）

 - 👀 Interested in 3D information extraction and analysis, especially planetary remote sensing and mapping.

-- 💞️ a student member of AGU, IEEE, ISPRS and CPGIS, and also a prefered member of IEEE Geoscience and Remote Sensing Society.
+- 💞️ Student member of AGU, CPGIS, IEEE, and the ISPRS Student Consortium, also a prefered member of IEEE Geoscience and Remote Sensing Society.

 - 📫 WOS ResearcherID: X-6158-2019
 - 📫 Researchgate: https://www.researchgate.net/profile/Zhouxuan-Xiao